karammulc/BellaBeat-Case-Study/README.md

 | dailystepsdow| dailyintensititesdow | dailycaloriesdow | TotalMinutesAsleep |
 |------------|---------------------------|-------------------|--------------------|

-##Renaming Columns for Consistency
+## Renaming Columns for Consistency

 Renamed the ActivityDate column to ActivityDay in the dailyactivitydow table:
 ```sql
 ALTER TABLE bellabeat.dailyactivitydow
 RENAME COLUMN ActivityDate TO ActivityDay;
 ```
-Renamed the SleepDay column to ActivityDay in the clean_sleepdaydow table:
+Renaming the SleepDay column to ActivityDay in the clean_sleepdaydow table:
 ```sql
 ALTER TABLE bellabeat.clean_sleepdaydow
 RENAME COLUMN SleepDay TO ActivityDay;